Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 - For larger data exploration, data manipulation and feature engineering, use Python to issue SQL Queries directly against the SQL DW.
 - Decide the sample size to use for Azure Machine Learning model building.

 The followings are a few data exploration, data visualization, and feature engineering examples.
-More data explorations can be found in the sample IPython Notebook.
+More data explorations can be found in the sample IPython Notebook and the sample Python script file.

 #### Initialize Database Credentials